Twitter Promote Mode Halts After 2 Months

 Could be an episode of Grey’s Anatomy but is actually announcement of after-work apparel.

 These three are the most questionably worded tweets.
 Others with pretty straightforward headlines faired no better.
 Whether one of these triggered the lag in Twitter amplification is not known.
-What is apparent is that Twitter filters have the potential to hinder marketing objectives.
-It does not appear that suppressed articles are verified, and advertiser notification for tweet exclusion is absent.
+What is apparent is that Twitter filters have the potential to hinder marketing objectives—

 I recommend Twitter Promote Mode only as a method of gathering randomized poll data (and perhaps a few new followers), but not as a reliable marketing strategy.
-Good old fashion SEO that generates visits from organic searches is more effective.
+Good old fashion SEO generating visits from organic searches is more effective.